andy-byers/CalicoDB/doc/design.md

 In this case, the memory region becomes a fragment.
 The total size of all fragments on a page is kept in the node header.
 When a free blocks is created, an attempt is made to merge it with an adjacent free block, consuming intervening fragments if possible.
-Note that fragments are only created when only part of a free block is used to fulfill an allocation, and less than 4 bytes were left over.
+Note that fragments are only created when only part of a free block is used to fulfill an allocation, and less than 4 bytes are left over.
 Cell headers are padded to 4 bytes, so the smallest possible cell will become a free block.

 #### Rebalancing